 Kentucky isn't just known for basketball and racehorses; it's also a hotspot for cars.
-In 2014, workers in the state assembled 1.3 million vehicles, placing it third in the United States in vehicle production.
-But before Kentuckians take any of those cars out on the road, they'll need insurance.
+Workers in the state assemble some 1.3 million vehicles each year, but before Kentuckians take any of those cars out on the road, they'll need insurance.
 Read on to learn more about insurance, safety and the rules of the road in the Bluegrass State.

 Kentucky Vehicle Insurance Requirements

 If you're driving in Kentucky, you'll need insurance.
-But not everyone follows the law.
-As of 2012, an estimated 15.8 percent of Kentucky drivers did not have even minimum liability insurance, a rate significantly above the national level of 12.6 percent.
+But not everyone follows the law: An estimated 11.5 percent of Kentucky drivers did not have even minimum liability insurance, a rate right around the national median.

 Who Needs Vehicle Insurance in Kentucky?

 Unless a vehicle is registered as either salvage or a classic motor vehicle project — which means it isn't fit for the road — a car needs to be registered.
 Inoperable cars that remain on the property do not need to be insured, but drivers should notify the state that a car is out of commission.
 Vehicles used seasonally do not have to be insured year-round, but motorists have to turn in their license plates to the county clerk to avoid fines when the car is not in use.

 Kentucky insurers provide motorists with proof of coverage in the form of a paper insurance card, although drivers can request electronic versions, which are also valid.
 Either way, it will have the insurer's information, the driver's name, the vehicle type and the policy dates, number and type.

 Drivers will likely need to show this card or other proof when they:

 - Register their vehicle

 - Are pulled over for a traffic stop